 A MESSAGE FROM ME ABOUT THE ISSUES FACING OUR CITY

-As we approach the next Council Term, I will continue to address those issues I campaigned on:
+As we approach the mid-point of this Council Term, I will continue to address those issues I campaigned on:

 COMPREHENSIVE MASTER PLAN